pantsbuild/example-adhoc/README.md

 Our demo produces a simple CLI script that imports an `npm` dependency and functions from a first-party library and links them together using [Parcel](https://parceljs.org/).
 Package resolution and tool execution is handled by `yarn`.

-To see the demo in practice, run `./pants run javascript:run-js-app`, or `./pants package javascript:packaged-js` to package the JavaScript code into a zip file.
+To see the demo in practice, run `pants run javascript:run-js-app`, or `pants package javascript:packaged-js` to package the JavaScript code into a zip file.

 This demo uses: